ryankeogh01/AWM/README.md

 Upon deploying the application to my domain I had a few small issues.
 One being that my marker for the page wouldnt load but the blue circle would.
 If i had more time to go back to my code I would have fixed this issue along with a small issue on mobile devices which wouldnt let mobile users drop down the navbar.
 I would have fixed both of these with a small bit more time.

+# 6 Conclusions

+To conclude, for this assignment I created and ran a geospatial locations tracking application which I deployed locally during Docker.
+This application allows for users to sign in, log in, find their location on the map and for their location and user details to be posted to the database.
+After this I worked to deploy to my domain name and after some trial and error managed to get it up and running successfully.
+This was done using Digital Ocean where i created a droplet and and created the first 3 containers of postgis, pgadmin and nginx along with the certificate.
+The next step I took was to create a linux amd64 image using docker of my project and push it to docker hub.
+I pulled the image into my VM and created the django container using it.
+From here I launched up my containers and ensured that the site was deployed, which it was successful.